 Because negative memories are easier to recall, it makes sense why we are so negative when we talk to ourselves.
 We have been programmed since we were young to gravitate towards negativity, so when we talk to ourselves it is often in a negative tone.

 Phrases like, “I suck, why can’t I get it right?”
-“Why am I always out of shape?” or “Am I every going to be fit?,” are often so ingrained in us that we don’t think twice about saying them.
+“Why am I always out of shape?” or “Am I ever going to be fit?” are often so ingrained in us that we don’t think twice about saying them.

 Learning how to see the glass half full, instead of half empty is no easy challenge.
 While it is easy to talk to yourself in a positive tone when you are feeling good, learning how to stay positive when things aren’t going your way is extremely hard to do.